bahamas10/node-nagios-view/README.md

 Nagios View
 ===========

-a simple CLI doshboard for nagios using the status.dat file
+a simple CLI dashboard for nagios using the status.dat file

 NOTE: as of right now this acts as a "dashboard" - it can only read status.